GE2020: PAP's Murali, SDP's Chee speak out on 'scurrilous attack' on the former's family

 Murali Pillai, who is standing for the People's Action Party (PAP) in Bukit Batok in the General Election, posted a video on Facebook during which he spoke of a "scurrilous attack against my family".
 He referred to a post online about his son.

-What was said about his son, who Mr Murali said was involved as a victim in a scandal and also committed offences for which he is serving a sentence, has "terribly affected" him, said Mr Murali.
+What was said online about his son, who Mr Murali said was a victim in a scandal and is also serving a sentence for offences, has "terribly affected" him, said Mr Murali.
 He added that the courts have "dealt with all these matters".

 He then went on to criticise the timing of the post, which he said "leaves nothing to the imagination".
 He said he was not a perfect father and that families have issues.
 However, such things should "not be brought into politics".